Group Code of Conduct

 *1 The Anonymous Reporting Board is a system that allows an employee to engage in a dialog anonymously with hotline personnel.
 The receipt of a report anonymously can make it impossible to adequately investigate the report or provide investigation results and information on problem solutions back to the reporting employee.
 The UACJ Group has adopted the Anonymous Reporting Board to alleviate such problems.

 Hotline Reports Received and Status of Responses

-In fiscal 2016, UACJ Corporation received seven reports via the Corporate Ethics Consultation Hotline, while affiliates in Japan received a total of one.
-Of the total of eight reports, five concerned human rights and the remaining three pertained to other matters.
+In fiscal 2017, UACJ Corporation received two reports via the Corporate Ethics Consultation Hotline, while affiliates in Japan received a total of seven.
+Of the total of nine reports, four concerned human rights and the remaining five pertained to other matters.
 Reports from employees willing to provide their names were properly handled, and investigation results and information on corrective measures were provided to the reporting employees.